Deadly Sex NSW 2026

 Forum Dinner

-The Deadly Sex NSW Dinner is a free, NSW Health-supported event that celebrates and promotes the incredible work of Aboriginal and Torres Strait Islander Health Workers and Practitioners.
+The Deadly Sex NSW Dinner is a free, NSW Health-supported event that celebrates and promotes the incredible work of Aboriginal and Torres Strait Islander Primary Health Care Professionals.
 It is an opportunity to recognise contributions and achievements within the sector in a relaxed and welcoming setting.

 Share and Present